otam-mato/aws_site-to-site_vpn/README.md

 1. **Update VPC Route Table:**
    - Go to "Route Tables" in the VPC dashboard.
    - Select the route table associated with your VPC.
-   - Add a new route, with the destination being your on-premises network CIDR block and the target being the Virtual Private Gateway.
+   - Add a new route, with the destination being your on-premises network CIDR block and the target being the Virtual Private Gateway.<br>
    ![image](https://hackmd.io/_uploads/rJLNo7wHC.png)
    ![image](https://hackmd.io/_uploads/BJ1U3mvHC.png)